Arugula Salad with Roasted Butternut Squash

 I added this beautiful arugula salad with roasted butternut squash, dried cranberries and walnuts to our Christmas menu after tasting it at a holiday pitch-in lunch.
 I can take or leave squash most times, but the caramelized maple chunks in this salad were killer.

-Paired with peppery arugula made for a beautiful, festive side dish.
-The jewel tones created such a visual magnificence, even Bill had a helping (though I saw that he avoided the walnuts and left all the cranberries on his plate).
+- Even the picky husband had a helping (though I saw that he avoided the walnuts and left all the cranberries on his plate!).

-Chunks of squash were tossed with maple syrup, olive oil, salt, and pepper before roasting to a caramelized tender state.
-The dressing was made with a reduction of apple cider, cider vinegar, shallots, mustard and olive oil.
+- Make the dressing with a reduction of apple cider, cider vinegar, shallots, mustard and olive oil.

-I felt the original dressing recipe was a wee bit salty, so start with just a half a teaspoon of salt and adjust to your liking.
+- I felt Ina’s original dressing recipe was a wee bit salty, so start with just half a teaspoon of salt and adjust to your liking.
 I dip an arugula leaf in the dressing to taste for seasonings.

 - 1 butternut squash (about 1 1/2 pounds), peeled and cut into 3/4 inch chunks